 1. Visit an Apple Orchard

 Two things every apple orchard has is donuts and apple cider.
-I don’t know why exactly that donuts and cider go together, but they do!
+I don’t know why donuts and cider go together, but they do!
 And they are the best part of visiting an apple orchard.
 When you get them at an orchard, they are made in-house and are so fresh!
 Orchard donuts are the most delicious donuts I’ve ever eaten!
 I find that sitting in an orchard bakery with a glass of fresh cider and a plate of hot donuts is such a comforting feeling!

 2. Take Your Kids to a Pumpkin Patch